-By implementing this policy, we uphold the core values of Reading Blue Coat School: aspiration, courage, compassion, service, and integrity.
+By implementing this policy, we uphold the core values of Reading Blue Coat School: aspiration, compassion, courage, integrity and service.

 Admission to the School

 We are an academically selective school and we welcome all children who can make the most of the opportunities that we offer and can flourish in the caring environment of the School.
 Treating every child as an individual is important to us, and we welcome students with disability.
 However there are certain restrictions associated with the School site which will need to be discussed with the parents / guardian at the time of the application.